 Two years later, Aiko Tachibana, a 15-year-old girl who lost her family from the incident, was told by a transfer student named Yuuya Kanzaki the truth that Aiko didn't know regarding a secret hidden within her body.
 The key to solve the mystery is said to be in the Primary Point, the center of Burst.
 When a boy and a girl, who bears the future of humanity, meet, what will be the new truth?

 Only days before this catastrophe, our main character Aiko Tachibana gets into a car accident, killing her father but leaving her barely alive.
 Shortly after her accident, her mother and brother were killed in the Burst.
 Jump two years after the accident, and she’s rehabilitating, temporally wheelchair bound.
 She lives alone, peacefully ignorant of the horrors that occur just beyond the border, but with only the doctors to go home to every day.
 That is until the enigmatic Yuya Kanzaki transfers to her class, quickly becoming the most mysterious character in the show.
 From the moment they first meet, her character arc begins, she's literally thrown from her wheelchair and forced to get herself moving when they bump into each other.
-From their on, she's set on an arc crashing into gate after gate challenging who she was, changing her into someone able to face the world.
-One of those gates being the literal one bordering the city, the show's greatest use of symbolism that appears in every episode.
+Notably, every aspect of the high-tech future is intruiging, the writer details so many pieces of technology in the setting and allows the characters to interact with, and the internal logic stays consistent.

 Yuya tells Aiko that her body is an artificial copy created by her father and his fellow researchers before she was nearly killed in her car accident.
 He urges her that she’s the key to stopping the chaotic red matter and that she must travel with him to outside the city to the matter’s source known as ”Primary Point”.
 It’s a lot for her to take in as you can imagine, and this crazy story coupled with Yuya’s sterile personality is a recipe for long-term uncertainty between the two.
 But he gives her a reason to believe, to leave her ignorance and grow up.
 Her family is still alive at this Primary Point place, so he says.
 It's a shaky foundation for her to start off with.
 However, her frighteningly tough skin (that even repels knives as Yuya rudely demonstrates) and ability to occasionally share thoughts with the red matter pushes her, and us to become invested in their effort to reach the source.